KatVHarris/StrangerThings_Hololens/README.md

 ### Project Setup
 Run in HoloLens verision of Unity
+** Update ** Unity 5.5 or higher has HoloLens integration built in so there is no more special version of Unity Required.

 ### Functionality
-• Tap to Place - Move the board to a wall in your world
+* Tap to Place - Move the board to a wall in your world
-• Create Message - gaze and tapInput
+* Create Message - gaze and tapInput
-• Play Message - Tap on Phone
+* Play Message - Tap on Phone

 ### Future Features
 Shared experience - Sending messges between other side and this